ay7ee/StackOverAITU_Website/README.md

 students who took a retake from courses)
 #### without adaptation to mobile phones
 #### Team members: designer, front-end, back-end.
 My position was front-end developer!
+### Requirenments
+- You should have xampp or other application for server.
+- You should create Database
 ### MAIN PART
 #### Methodology:
 During the construction of the website there was used all necessary